1324aman/django-testing/testing-notes.md

 - If we want to exclude some code from coverage report then add this comment on that line `# pragma: no cover`
 -  Excluded code is executed as usual, and its execution is recorded in the coverage data as usual but not included in report.

+### How coverage works
+Coverage.py works in three phases:

+- Execution: Coverage.py runs your code, and monitors it to see what lines were executed.

+- Analysis: Coverage.py examines your code to determine what lines could have run.

+- Reporting: Coverage.py combines the results of execution and analysis to produce a coverage number and an indication of missing execution.